-You may offer the most wanted product in the market but without the right keywords in your product listing you won’t go far when it comes to selling it on Amazon.
-As some of you may already know, the Amazon marketplace is a sort of search engine.
-The main difference between Amazon and the rest of the search engines is that Amazon’s main goal is to sell as much as possible.
-For this reason, its Search Algorithm is focused on matching the most relevant products with the keywords that a shopper has typed in the search bar.
-In order to have your offerings listed among the top search results, it is then crucial to include in your product Amazon listings the most relevant keywords.
-Now the question is: how to pick the right keywords for your products?
+You might be selling the most in-demand product in the market.
+But without targeting the right keywords, you won’t go far when it comes to selling it on Amazon.
+The Amazon marketplace is a powerful search engine.
+The main difference between Amazon and typical search engines is that Amazon’s main goal is to sell as much as possible.
+For this reason, its search algorithm is focused on matching the most relevant and high-converting products with the phrase that a shopper has typed in the search bar.
+In order to have your offerings seen, it is then crucial to get your product Amazon listings to show up for the top search terms.
+Now the question is: how to identify the right keywords for your products?

 2. Use the Amazon search bar to look for keywords suggestions.